Week 5: Closure#

 1: Smallest Degree#

-Write a Python function that for a given function \(f(x)\), expansion point \(x_0\) and acceptable relative error margin \(\varepsilon\) will compute the smallest value of the polynomial degree \(K\), such that
+Write a Python function that for a given mathematical function \(f(x)\), expansion point \(x_0\), and acceptable relative error margin \(\varepsilon\) will compute the smallest value of the polynomial degree \(K\), such that

 (1)#\[\begin{equation} \frac{\left|f(x^*) - P_K(x^*)\right|}{\left|f(x^*)\right|} \leq \varepsilon \end{equation}\]